kazeem001/machine-Learning-with-Titanic-data/README.md

 # Machine-Learning-with-Titanic-dataset

 # Introduction
-This project applies the concept of Machine Learning Algorithm to predict the survival statues of the passengers in the Titanic ship.
+This project applies the concept of Machine Learning Algorithm (SVC) to predict the survival statues of the passengers in the Titanic ship.
+The model was evaluated by cross_val with result of 83.04% accuracy

 # Requirement